 1. Coláiste na bhFiann

-Coláiste na bhFiann has nearly 50 years’ experience running Irish language Summer Courses in both Gaeltacht areas and residential colleges.
+Coláiste na bhFiann has over 50 years’ experience running Irish language Summer Courses in both Gaeltacht areas and residential colleges.
 The main purpose of the organisation is to teach young people to speak Irish in a welcoming environment that encourages a positive attitude towards the language.
 Building on the basics of Irish learned within the traditional schools’ structure, Coláiste na bhFiann has developed a formula that has successfully helped generations of young people to enjoy using and improving their Irish language skills.